ICAHN ENTERPRISES L.P. (NASDAQ - GuruFocus.com

 Did you lose money on investments in Icahn Enterprises?
 If so, please visit Icahn Enterprises L.P.
 Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 15, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Icahn Enterprises L.P. (“Icahn Enterprises” or the “Company”) ( IEP) between August 2, 2018 and May 9, 2023, inclusive (the “Class Period”).
+NEW YORK, May 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Icahn Enterprises L.P. ("Icahn Enterprises" or the "Company") (NASDAQ: IEP) between August 2, 2018 and May 9, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of Florida and alleges violations of the Securities Exchange Act of 1934.

-Icahn Enterprises is a master limited partnership holding company owning subsidiaries engaged in the following operating businesses: Investment, Energy, Automotive, Food Packaging, Real Estate, Home Fashion and Pharma.
-Defendant Carl C. Icahn (“Icahn”) and his affiliates owned approximately 85% of Icahn Enterprises’ outstanding depositary units as of December 31, 2022.

 Plaintiff alleges that Defendants made materially false and misleading statements throughout the Class Period.
 Specifically, Plaintiff alleges that Defendants failed to disclose that: (1) Icahn Enterprises was inflating its net asset value; (2) the Company was using money taken in from new investors to pay out dividends to old investors; and (3) as a result, the Company would become the subject of criminal and/or regulatory scrutiny.